 Discount

-In the preferred stock chapter, we discussed the current yield, which is also an important yield for bonds.
-As a reminder, the current yield is found by dividing the annual income by the market price of the security.
+In the preferred stock chapter, we discussed current yield, which is also important for bonds.
+Current yield is found by dividing annual income by the security’s current market price.

 A $1,000 par, 4% bond bought for $800.
 What’s the current yield?